kin-labs/rewards-engine/improvement-proposals/kik_kre_3_0.md

 * Kin bought by users does not sufficiently offset the sell-pressure created by KRE payouts.
 * The KRE payout logic is very complex.

 In order to address these problems, the following proposal outlines a revision to both the daily KRE budget and the KRE logic.
 We provide two options for updating the KRE logic.
-Our recommendation is the latter option: Active User Wallet Balances.
+Our recommendation is the latter option: Active User Balances.

 ## Daily Payout Cap
 We recommend that the Kin Foundation re-evaluate and adjust daily payout caps on a quarterly basis to provide more flexibility when addressing changes in the economy.
 As the value on Kin has grown and the ecosystem has matured, the rate of inflation from KRE payouts will need to decrease in order to limit sell-side pressure from developers.
 This will enable the value of Kin to grow as adoption grows, which will increase participation and competition in the ecosystem.

-We recommend that the daily payout is the lesser of either 250 million Kin or USD $5000 worth of Kin per day:
+We recommend that the daily payout is the lesser of either 250 million Kin or USD $5000 worth of Kin per day for Q1 of 2021*:

 ```
 KRE_total = minimum(250000000, USD $5000 worth of Kin)
 ```

-The price of Kin will be calculated as the closing price on the prior day on Coin Market Cap.
+The daily price of Kin will be calculated as the average closing price on Coin Gecko of the 7 days immediately preceding the date in question.

+\* *Because the price of Kin is still so volatile, we recommend that the Kin Foundation make their final decision about the Q1 payout cap at the Kin Foundation's December Board Meeting.*

 ## KRE Logic Update